AndersDeath/diary2/000-current.md

 # 03 August - Thursday - Yerevan - 308 day of immigration

 The heat is killing me. the weather is still extreme.
 I still working on my portfolio.
 I updated the main page of the project.
 I started getting fat.
+It's something new because I kept my body relatively fit.